 As an example, consider this scenario:

-Joe Machinist goes to work everyday 7 to 3, lunch packed and one stop at his favorite coffee grab before manning his usual post, doing his skilled but not particularly creative (to his thinking) daily routine.
+Joe Machinist goes to work everyday 7 to 3.
+He packs lunch and takes one stop at his favorite coffee spot before manning his usual post.
+Then Joe begins doing his skilled but not particularly creative (to his thinking) daily routine.

 With the new computerized CNC machines, he has become an operator and doesn’t feel he’s nearly the hand-crafting, highly-skilled, metalworker he once was on a day-to-day basis.